Metsi's

 Yelp

-Wow perfect expertise here!
+Wow perfect experience here!
 So excited to try this place and it delivered.
 Their downstairs dining room is continuous with the kitchen, so you get to enjoy the smell of all the food being prepared as well as watching all the chef cook.
 Strongly recommend sitting downstairs if you can.
 Their old-fashioned is one of the best ones I've had in a long time.
 Our food was exquisite, let me say.
 Their menu is divided into a pasta section and a woodfired section.
 I had the red snapper which was off of the wood fired menu, and my girlfriend had the pasta Bolognese.
 Both were perfect.
 Our server Nigel was very knowledgeable and friendly.
 Overall amazing experience, I cannot wait to come back here.
 The hype is real for Metsi's!

 google avatar